-Various infections can cause meningitis and that means a number of vaccinations can protect your child against it.
-Here we discuss the vaccines available on the NHS that can help protect your child against meningitis.
+Several bacteria can cause meningitis so a number of vaccinations can protect your child against it.
+Here we discuss the vaccines available on the NHS.

 - Meningitis B vaccine: The meningitis B vaccine was introduced in 2015 to protect against meningococcal group B bacteria, a common cause of meningitis in young children.
-Your baby will probably be offered this vaccine at eight weeks old, with a second dose when they’re 16 weeks, and a booster when they’re one year old.
+Your baby will probably be offered this vaccine at eight weeks old, with a second dose when they’re 16 weeks, and a booster when they’re one year old (NHS, 2021).

-- 6-in-1 vaccine: The 6-in-1 vaccine (the DTaP/IPV/Hib/Hep B vaccine) protects against diphtheria, tetanus, whooping cough, hepatitis B, polio, and Haemophilus influenzae type b (Hib).
+- 6-in-1 vaccine: The 6-in-1 vaccine (the DTaP/IPV/Hib/Hep B vaccine) protects against diphtheria, tetanus, whooping cough, hepatitis B, polio and Haemophilus influenzae type b (Hib).
 It’s the Haemophilus influenzae type b (Hib) bacteria that can cause meningitis.
-Your baby will receive the vaccine on three separate occasions: when they are eight, 12 and 16 weeks old.
+Your baby will receive the vaccine on three separate occasions: when they are eight, 12 and 16 weeks old (NHS, 2019a).

-- Pneumococcal vaccine: The pneumococcal vaccine protects your baby from serious infections that pneumococcal bacteria can cause, and this includes meningitis.
-Your baby will get this vaccine as three separate injections, at eight and 16 weeks and at one year old.
+- Pneumococcal vaccine: This protects your baby from serious infections that pneumococcal bacteria can cause, and this includes meningitis.
+Your baby will get this vaccine as two separate injections, at 12 weeks and at one year old (NHS, 2019b).

 - Hib/meningitis C vaccine: The meningitis C vaccine protects your baby from meningococcal group C bacteria, which can cause meningitis.
-Babies are offered a combined Hib/Men C vaccine at one year of age.
+Babies are offered a combined Hib/Men C vaccine at one year of age (NHS, 2019c).

 - MMR vaccine: The MMR vaccine protects your baby against measles, mumps and rubella, from which meningitis can sometimes be a complication.
 Your baby will normally get the vaccine when they are one year old.
-With a second dose when they reach three years and four months.
+With a second dose when they reach three years and four months (NHS, 2020a).

-- Meningitis ACWY vaccine: The meningitis ACWY vaccines protect against four types of bacteria that can cause meningitis – meningococcal groups A, C, W and Y. This isn’t given to young children in the vaccination schedule; instead, it’s usually offered to teenagers and first-time university students.
+- Meningitis ACWY vaccine: The meningitis ACWY vaccines protect against four types of bacteria that can cause meningitis – meningococcal groups A, C, W and Y. This isn’t given to young children in the vaccination schedule; instead, it’s usually offered to teenagers and first-time university students (NHS, 2020b).

 Meningitis can be life-threatening so it’s important to consider getting your child vaccinated to help protect them against meningitis.